peterkwells/peterkwells.github.com/index.md

 ---
 title: Some words and questions
+feature_text: |
-feature_text: | Some words and questions
+  ## Some words and questions
 feature_image: "https://www.nasa.gov/sites/default/files/images/562317main_PIA14033_full.jpg"
 excerpt: "Hello.
 This is the personal website of Peter Wells.
 It is mostly used for blogposts."
 ---

 Hello.
 This is the personal website of Peter Wells.
-It's mostly used for blogposts.
+It is mostly used for blogposts.

 I am Director of Public Policy at the [Open Data Institute (ODI)](https://theodi.org).